+33 6 52 81 47 39 [email protected] Mon-Fri 08:00-18:00 (CET)

 Attach a ground wire from one of the threaded studs (A) at the bottom of the housing, to the mounting plate (B).
 The ground resistance between all system parts shall be <.
 The correct connection method of Distribution box grounding wire mainly includes the following steps: 1.
 Preparation: First, you need to prepare some necessary tools, including grounding wire, grounding rod, voltmeter, insulating gloves and insulating tools.
 Covers wiring, placement, standards, and expert tips for a compliant setup. **Test the grounding resistance**: Use a.
 Power from factory ground must be installed by a qualified electrician.
 Each DISTRIBUTION BOX and controller must be grounded.
 A grounding pigtail is a short, isolated length of green-insulated or bare copper wire used to create a splice, linking the circuit's incoming ground wire to both the metal box and the.

-• How to add 4 square wire to the distribution box
+• How many amperes of wire are needed for the distribution box

 • How many square millimeters is the ground wire for a secondary distribution box